CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Introduction

 \section{Introduction}

 Providing the ``right'' set of programming abstractions to enable efficient and correct concurrent code is a question as old as the field of concurrency~\cite{dijkstra2001solution, knuth1966additional}.
 One of the most basic primitives is the \emph{mutex}, which allows access to the critical section to at most one thread, via \texttt{lock()} and \texttt{unlock()} invocations.
-Standard libraries, e.g. the Java concurrency library~\cite{lea2005java}, provide more general primitives, such as the \emph{semaphore}, which allows at most a fixed number of threads to be in the critical section concurrently, the \emph{barrier}, which allows a set of threads to wait for each other at a common program point, or the \emph{count-down latch}, which allows threads to wait until a given set of operations is completed.
+Standard libraries, e.g., the Java concurrency library~\cite{lea2005java}, provide more general primitives, such as the \emph{semaphore}, which allows at most a fixed number of threads to be in the critical section simultaneously, the \emph{barrier}, which allows a set of threads to wait for each other at a common program point, and the \emph{count-down latch}, which allows threads to wait until a given set of operations is completed.

 Although basic versions of the above primitives exist in most specialized libraries, programmers often require \emph{stronger semantics} from synchronization abstractions, which are supported by modern programming languages such as Java, C\#, Go, Kotlin and Scala.
 One particularly desirable property is \emph{fairness}~\cite{izraelevitz2017generality}, by which the order of critical section traversals should respect the FIFO order of arrivals, to avoid starvation.
 A second key property is \emph{abortability}, which enables a thread to \emph{cancel} its request, due to a time-out or user-specified behavior.
-Abortability is especially important in the context of \emph{coroutines}~\cite{kahn1976coroutines, kotlincoroutines}, whose count in the system can be in the millions, and which can be frequently aborted.
-Moreover, coroutines are also cheaper to suspend and resume compared to native threads: internally, they are scheduled on a thread pool, so when a coroutine is suspended, the corresponding thread immediately picks up another one and executes it instead, so the native thread never blocks.
+Abortability and scalability are especially important in the context of \emph{coroutines}~\cite{kahn1976coroutines, kotlincoroutines}, the number of which can be in the millions simultaneously, and which can be frequently cancelled.
+Coroutines are also significantly cheaper to suspend and resume compared to native threads: internally, they are scheduled on a thread pool, so when a coroutine is suspended, the corresponding thread immediately picks up another one and executes it instead, so the native thread never blocks.
 In such a setting, efficient cancellation is vital, while fairness becomes less expensive and more natural.
 Coroutines are now a key component of modern programming languages such as Java, C++, Go, Scala, and Kotlin.